 Is this graduate program a good fit for you?

 As a graduate student in the Costa lab, you would be in either the Ecology and Evolutionary Biology Department or the Ocean Sciences Department.
-To read more about the graduate program requirements in each of these departments, visit these webpages: EEB Graduate Program and OceanSci Graduate Program.
-Information on course requirements and exams can be found in the Graduate Handbooks at each of these webpages.
+To read more about the graduate program requirements in each of these departments, including information on course requirements and exams, visit these webpages: EEB Graduate Program and OceanSci Graduate Program.

 How would you be funded as a graduate student in this lab?